farmurey/Custom_spelling_bee/README.md

 # Spelling Bee Practice App

 A Streamlit application for practicing spelling words.
 The app provides pronunciation, spelling display, and navigation features.
+This one is customized for a specific list of words.

 ## Features
 - Word pronunciation using text-to-speech